Nederlands

-When I saw this pictures for the first time, I heard laughter and children's voices happily tinkling.
+When I saw these pictures for the first time, I heard laughter and children's voices happily tinkling.

 Take the first panel where an oversized baby boy is kicking at a girl.
 She waits defenceless, her legs trembling.
-She ressembles more a doll than a human being.
+She's more like a doll than a human being.
 The second panel shows the boy several years later as a grown up.
 He has still the same habit with the girl: he sees her as a toy.

 The girl shows the first signs of a wavering defence or a try to escape.
-I think she is crying.
+I think she must be crying.

 Although not exactly a warning sign, I included this panel because of the striking contrast with the preceding items.